Page cover

 3. There's no other mechanism influencing the reward amount other than the halving.

-5. The reward RRR given to a project, which varies based on the project's duration.
+5. The reward RR given to a project, which varies based on the project's duration.

 Number of projects is constant per halving cycle